ShonTaware/SRAM_SKY130/OpenRAM.md

   |     ├── sky130A

 ```
+  The `sky130A` directory is not available by default.
+You need to create it in order to add support for SkyWater PDK Sky130.
+The detailed contents and their description is explained further in the document.
+Also, the configure `sky130A` directory is included in the repository for reference.
+It can be found at [OpenRAM/sky130A/](https://github.com/ShonTaware/SRAM_SKY130/tree/main/OpenRAM/sky130A)

 # Porting SKY130 to OpenRAM
 The OpenRAM compiler is currently available for two technologies, namely - SCMOS and FreePDK45.
 For adding a new technology support to OpenRAM, a directory with name of process node should be created in `technology` directory of OpenRAM.